WRLC Handbook

 All business travel outside the Washington, D.C. metropolitan area must be approved in advance by the employee's supervisor.
 Employees should submit a travel request (email is acceptable) as early as possible outlining the destination, dates, purpose, and estimated cost of the out-of-town travel.
 Travel outside of the United States and Canada requires explicit approval by the Executive Director.

 Employees are expected to arrange their own travel and lodging but must submit complete documentation for reimbursement.
 The WRLC will not be responsible for reimbursing travel expenses for unapproved trips or for changes or cancellations made by the employee due to personal reasons.
 Employees are to use the most expedient mode of transportation available, to book reasonable fares, and to stay and eat at moderately-priced establishments.
-The WRLC will reimburse a maximum of $50 per day for meals, with a maximum of $30 for any one meal.
+The WRLC will reimburse a maximum of $50 per day for meals.

 Abuse of this business travel expenses policy, including falsifying expense reports to reflect costs not incurred by the employee, can be grounds for disciplinary action, up to and including termination of employment.